osiom/matteoosio.me/README.md

 Parallel to tech work, I engage in:

-- Modular synthesis, field recording, and algorithmic audio systems
 - Curated listening sessions in bars across Berlin, exploring collective listening and experimental sound
 - Exploration via Berlin’s audio cultures and digital radio such as NTS and Keep It Radio
+- Digital synth

 ---

 ## 📡 Get in Touch